 If you or someone you know has a 3D printer we would greatly appreciate any help printing these files.
 We will take care of assembly and providing the clear face shield and elastic head strap.
 We just need help producing the 3D printed parts.

 Below you can find the CAD model file created by Prusa3D with the recommended print settings for slicing.

 Please note, InkSmith is working with a team of doctors to ensure all the necessary protocols are taken in order to prevent the spread of COVID-19.
-We have set up a touchless drop-off system for those wanting to contribute 3D prints.
 After they're received our team will be sanitizing all items with an ozone generator.
 From there, the hospitals will execute their own practices for disinfecting the masks prior to use.